IntentArchitect/Docs/articles/release-notes/intent-architect-v4.1.md

 macOS releases are now published as "universal" packages which will run code natively for both Intel and Apple Silicon based Macs.

+### Removed dependency on `git` executable for Software Factory statistics

+During Software Factory execution, statistics of how many lines are managed and have been added or removed by the Software Factory are calculated and are visible on the "Changes" view.

+Previously this was achieved using the Git executable, however, if Git was not available in a computer's path during Software Factory execution this would cause warnings and prevent statistics from being calculated.
+Furthermore, as calculating diffs for many files considerably increased the Software Factory execution time, it would be skipped if there were more than 50 files requiring changes.

+In the latest version of Intent Architect, an in process diff algorithm is now used which removes the need for Git to be available and it also makes the diff calculations practically instant allowing statistics to always be calculated regardless of the number of changes.

 #### Other quality-of-life enhancements

 - Navigating through the 'Go to Definition' context menu options (`F12` shortcut), will open the relevant designer and select they type.
 - Internals of reference packages can now be explored from within the designer.
 - Diagrams will delay loading while a module restoration is in progress.
 Afterward, it will automatically load.
-This enhancement prevents erros caused by loading designers before the required modules have been restored.
+This enhancement prevents errors caused by loading designers before the required modules have been restored.
 - Associations now only require their type-reference to be specified if the name is configured to be Hidden.
 - Designer add a context menu to Properties for each element to access the underlying file or copy the element's Id (>= `4.1.0-beta.4`).
 - Tree-view selection highlighting indicates focus (>= `4.1.0-beta.5`).
 - Noticeable performance enhancements to designer loading and mapping dialog loading.
-Improveds the UI responsiveness too. (>= `4.1.0-beta.7`).
+Improved the UI responsiveness too. (>= `4.1.0-beta.7`).
 - And a whole list of bug fixes :)